What Professionals Look For During a Termite Inspection

 Species of Termites in Tampa Bay

-Understanding the exact type of termite infesting your home is the first step toward eliminating them.
+Understanding the exact type of termite infesting your home is the first step toward termite control.
 The two species of termites that are most common in the Tampa Bay area are:

 - Subterranean termites: Residing in the soil, this species is famous for their mud tubes.
 They feast above the surface so the spare wood in your yard or wood on your home could be supplying an appealing food source.
 They are also known for swarming season, where tens of thousands of termites swarm your home, typically during humid spring days.